 About Memory of Water (2018-2020):

-Memory of Water is an artist-led project that explores the impact artists can have on post-industrial waterfront heritage in the context of urban planning and community development.
+Memory of Water is an artist-led project exploring post-industrial waterfront heritage in the context of urban planning and community development.
 Over two years, the participating partners from six countries will collaborate on twenty-three interconnected activities including four artist-led City Labs, six international residencies, and a filmed documentary.
 Artists will work with citizens, community groups, politicians, urban planners and other stakeholders to create inclusive events and artistic interventions.
 The project artists are t s Beall, Rafika Chawishe, Mary Conroy, Jonas Myrstrand, Siegfried Vynck, and Iwona Zając.

 Ormston House is a project partner on Memory of Water with Stad Ostend (Belgium), the Municipality of Levadia (Greece), Nadbaltyckie Centrum Kultury (Poland), Fablevision (Scotland), and Intercult (Sweden) (Lead partner).